sheilbronn/mqtt-grep-color/README.md

-# mqtt-grep-colorise
+# mqtt-grep-color
-mqtt-grep-colorise provides a shell script that subscribes to a MQTT topic, adds a time stamp, optionally greps for an expression and colorises the output.
-It wrote it to ease MQTT debugging on the command line.
+mqtt-grep-color provides a shell script that subscribes to a MQTT topic, adds a time stamp, optionally greps for an expression and colors the output.
+I wrote it to ease MQTT debugging on the command line.

 Notes:
 1. mqtt-grep-colorise relies on the colorizing feature of GNU grep.
 The BusyBox version of grep does not support coloring, so the script wont work on busybox.